Make the Day personal & Unforgettable

 There are a many alternatives to burial, most very practical, some slightly bizarre – but all potentially possible if that’s what you want.

 For many years, it has been the norm to have the resting place of the dead being ‘6 feet under’.
 However, burials are slowly being ditched for alternative ways of conducting funerals.
 In some cultures, cremation has been practised and it ha caught up with many more people across the world.
-The following are alternatives to burial and cremation:

 Read our guide to get all the facts and laws required to be buried at home.